 1. Purpose

 The purpose of this study is to investigate the determinants of reproductive seasonality in a mammalian species.
 To do so, we simulate the life cycle of a female yellow baboon (Papio cynocephalus) with an energetic approach to evaluate the optimal strategy of reproductive phenology.
-We developed the structure of this model to be as general as possible so that it could be adapted to other mammalian species.
+We parameterized the model using published empirical data (Table S1), but we developed its structure to be as general as possible so that it could be adapted to other mammalian species.

 2. Entities, state variables, and scales